XXX (film series): Critical and public response

 The first film received mixed reviews from critics.
 Roger Ebert called it "as good as a James Bond movie".
 Adam Smith of Empire magazine called the movie, "Sporadically entertaining, but seriously hampered by a very choppy screenplay", and rating it three out of five stars.
 The film was nominated for a Razzie Award for Most Flatulent Teen-Targeted Movie, but lost to Jackass: The Movie.

 The second film in the series was panned by critics, Boo Allen of the Denton Record Chronicle called it "a chubby, surly, incomprehensible action hero".

 Brian Orndorf of FilmJerk.com compared watching the film to running "headfirst at top speed into a brick wall".

 David Hiltbrand of the Philadelphia Inquirer said "the plot swings between pathetically implausible and aggressively stupid".

 Some critics liked the film.
 Owen Gleiberman of Entertainment Weekly called it "that rare B movie that's rooted in gut-level stirrings of power and retaliation".
 Paul Arendt of the BBC said, "Viewed on its own trashy terms, it succeeds brilliantly".

 The third film received mixed reviews from critics.
 Dan Jolin of Empire magazine said, "We've seen all these stunts pulled before, and seen them done better, but there's some pleasure to be had here — even if it's of the extremely guilty kind.", rating it three out of five stars.
 Andrew Lapin of Uproxx gave the film a negative review, saying: "There is an intellectual argument to be made in favor of the Fast & Furious franchise, which features diverse casts, operatic plotlines, and cartoon setpieces that often look like a child assembled them out of Hot Wheels sets. xXx is aiming for a much lower bar, striving only to be marketable, not inventive.
 The series is no longer interested in aping James Bond, lacking as it does a decent gadget or supervillain and often highlighting the sidekicks at the expense of Xander himself."

 Video games

 A video game featuring Xander Cage was produced for Game Boy Advance, released in North America and Europe in 2002.
-The GameBoy Advance game received a rating of E in North America and 3+ rating in Europe unlike the film's PG-13 rating.
-In 2004, a XXX game was in development for the Xbox by Warthog Games, but it was cancelled; a prototype was leaked onto the Hidden Palace website in February 2022.
+The Game Boy Advance game received a rating of E in North America and 3+ rating in Europe unlike the film's PG-13 rating.
+In 2004, a XXX game was in development for the Xbox by Warthog Games, but it was cancelled.